campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 == Changelog ==

+= 1.0.26 =
+* If a passage name containing a date format code is not found, the format codes are removed and the resulting passage name is used.

+= 1.0.25 =
+* When a passage reference starts with @, it is treated as a message and is displayed verbatim.

 = 1.0.24 =
 * Added esv_ref and esv_date shortcodes.
 * Conditions of Use link now opens in a new window.